The Ultimate Guide To CPV Codes

 A CPV code is structured as a nine-digit number, let's use Construction Work as an example:

-• The first two digits (45) identify the division
+- The first two digits (

-• The ninth digit serves to verify the previous digits.
+) gives a greater degree of precision within each category. - The ninth digit serves to verify the previous digits.

 But Why?